 No matter when he goes to preschool or kindergarten, or even when he goes off to college or lives on his own: I want Judah to know that no matter what, we will always love him and be there for him.
-We’re his parents – it’s not only our job, it’s our privilege to carry that title with pride.
+We’re his parents — it’s not only our job, but our privilege to carry that title with pride.
 He is always in our hearts wherever he is, so we can never be truly that far away from each other.

 What other values can you glean from “It’s a Small World” and how would you teach them to your children?
 Share your thoughts in the comments!